ON THIS PAGE: You will learn about the different types of treatments doctors use for people with CML. Use the menu to see other pages.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the phase of CML, results of any previous treatment, and patient’s age and general health.
-Although a bone marrow transplant is the only treatment that can cure CML, they are used less often now.
-This is because they have a lot of side effects and TKIs are very effective for CML and have fewer side effects.
+Before recommending transplantation, doctors will talk with the patient about the risks of this treatment.
+They will also consider several other factors, such as the phase of CML, results of any previous treatment, and patient’s age and general health.
+Although a bone marrow transplant is the only treatment that can cure CML, it is used less often now.
+This is because bone marrow transplants have a lot of side effects, while TKIs are very effective for CML and have fewer side effects.

 There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 In both types, the goal is to destroy cancer cells in the marrow, blood, and other parts of the body using chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
 Only ALLO transplants are used to treat CML.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the leukemia and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the leukemia at the same time that they receive treatment to ease side effects.
+In fact, people who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.